 Reconnect with Friends

-This one may be difficult if not everyone had the opportunity to take some time off.
-But one awesome thing you might be able to do while enjoying your staycation is reconnect with old friends.
+This one might be difficult if your friends don’t have the opportunity to take some time off.
+But one awesome thing you might be able to do while enjoying your staycation is to reconnect with old friends.

 Redecorating your living space can have an enormous impact on your well-being.
 This is also a great time to downsize and get rid of stuff that doesn’t bring you joy!
 This is a staycation idea that can have amazing benefits weeks to months after you return to work.